-E-commerce accounting: How to set financial goals for 2023
+E-commerce accounting: How to set financial goals in 2024

 In this article, we’ll go through how to use this year’s data as a foundation for next year, how to start streamlining the flow of data in your e-commerce business and finally different goals you might consider setting.
 We’ll draw from your different financial reports and highlight the importance of reviewing your technology (tech) stack.